vaheminasyan2/podhub/README.md

+# PodHub
-**Project Title: PodHub - s**ocial Media site for Podcast listeners.
+### Social media site for Podcast listeners

-**Team Members:** Curtis, Meri, Vahe, Joseph, Lia, Carson

 **Project Description:** Create a Twitter-like site for sharing podcasts/pod episodes.

-**General Idea:**

-Users share posts containing a description/reason for sharing, a podcast thumbnail image, & standard social media actions (comment, like, share), plus a built-in audio player (which possibly supports comments at specific timestamps).
+**General Idea:** Users share posts containing a description/reason for sharing, a podcast thumbnail image, & standard social media actions (comment, like, share), plus a built-in audio player (which possibly supports comments at specific timestamps).

 **Target audience:** General public, podcasts listeners.

 **Problem:** People like sharing podcasts but other social media sites are awkward/unfit places to do so.

+Team Members:** Curtis, Meri, Vahe, Joseph, Lia, Carson

-**Solution to the problem (goal):** A social media site like twitter but focused specifically on podcasts, where sharing podcasts is seamless -- with features designed to promote discovering, discussing, and listening to podcasts without leaving the site.
+**Solution:** A social media site like twitter but focused specifically on podcasts, where sharing podcasts is seamless -- with features designed to promote discovering, discussing, and listening to podcasts without leaving the site.

 1. 2.
 3. 4.
 5. 6.